Duiske Abbey: Building

 Duiske Abbey was one of the first, largest and perhaps the finest of the thirty-four medieval Cistercian monasteries in Ireland.
 Much of the abbey was constructed with yellow limestone brought across the Irish Sea from quarries at Dundry, outside Bristol.

-Significant remains of the monastery still exist and the remains are fully restored as an early Cistercian Church.
+Significant remains of the monastery still exist and the remains were fully restored in the 1970s by the Irish Inspector of National Monuments Percy Le Clerc as an early Cistercian Church.
 Original medieval floor tiles from the original building can be seen in the abbey along with the beautiful "Early English" gothic and romanesque architecture.
 Some of the 13th-century stonework can still be seen, including still-leaf foliage carved into the capitals, dog-tooth ornaments and banded shafts.
 It contains many Lancet windows.

 An effigy of a 13th-century Norman Knight found in the ruins is installed by the main entrance.
 He is depicted seizing a sword and is carved with great attention to detail.
 It is one of the finest medieval effigies in Ireland.
 In its northern aisle a model of the monastery shows the abbey as it was in the 14th century.
 Explanation plaques are at various points in the Abbey.
 In the nearby Abbey Centre there is an exhibition of contemporary Christian Art and local historic artefacts.

+Within the graveyard are two high crosses - Ballyogan cross and the shorter Aghailta cross.